 A Quiet Title Story

-In 2001, Pinnola & Bomstein’s clients Mick and Terri Page purchased a residential property in Montgomery County (“the property”).
-The property consisted of two lots identified in a single deed instrument as Premises “A” and Premises “B.” The couples’ home was located on Lot B; Lot A was an adjacent, empty “buffer” lot.
+In 2001, Mick and Toni purchased a home in a Philadelphia suburb.
+The property actually consisted of two lots identified in their deed as Lot A and Lot B. Their house was on Lot B; Lot A was just additional ground.

 In 2002, when Mick and Toni wanted to install an in-ground pool, they were told by their township that there were problems with the amount of impervious surface on the property.
 Mick was informed that local code required that the two lots would have to be “consolidated” into a new deed if he and his wife wanted to proceed with plans to put in the swimming pool.

 Toni and Mick hired professionals to draw up plans and obtained permission from the township to move ahead and install the pool.
 A new deed of consolidation was then recorded in the county recorder of deeds office.

 In 2005 Toni and Mick decided to downsize and move into the city.
 They put their home up for sale and one Sunday morning Jim and Bruce came by for a tour of the house as well as the yard.
 After some discussion concerning the property’s boundaries, the parties reached a meeting of the minds and an agreement of sale was signed.

 In June of that year the parties went to settlement and title to the property was transferred to Bruce and Jim.
 They also got mortgage financing from their bank.
 Once the sale had closed, Toni and Mick trusted all was good and they rightfully assumed they would never hear anything about the deal again.
 As it turned out, they were wrong!